 While these are projects we’ve invented in the past few days, they reflect the values and mission that sit at the heart of HighTide: to introduce audiences to new work that speaks to the times we live in by the most exciting and diverse writers in the UK; to support emerging writers on their journey to changing the world; and to engage communities in our home region in Suffolk.

 Every single project and programme in the Lighthouse Programme is offered for free at this time.
 If you can, please do donate any amount, large or small to help us maintain these activities for as long as this crisis continues, via the DONATE button at the bottom of this page.

 Script Reading Service and announcing our Associate Artists

 We are pleased to offer a new service to keep playwrights engaged and moving forwards with their practice.
 Led by our newly appointed Associate Artists, throughout this period of shutdown we will commit to regularly reading and feeding back on scripts submitted to us.

 The service is open to all UK playwrights however priority will be given to writers who are: based in our home region of East of England (Suffolk, Norfolk, Cambridgeshire, Essex); and/or are from socio-economically deprived backgrounds.

 It’s vital that writers know their work is held carefully and considered by truly diverse world-class readers.
 It feels right that this is how we now announce our new set of HighTide Associate Artists: Aisha Zia, Chinonyerem Odimba, Chris Sonnex and The Queer House.

 Script submission windows will be 2 – 3 day windows with the first one launching TODAY until Monday 23rd March.
-More information on the script reading process can be found here.

 Love In The Time of Corona